kwangyy/midterm-project/README.md

 This allows us to install python, run pipenv and its dependencies, run our predict script and our model itself and deploys our model using waitress.
 Similarly, you can just use the dockerfile in this repository.

-3. Build the docker container with `Docker built -t salary-prediction . `
+3. Build the docker container with `Docker build -t salary-prediction . `

 4. Run the docker container with `Docker run -it -p 9696:9696 salary-prediction:latest` so that we can use our model!